Zulko/moviepy/docs/gallery.rst

 The Cup Song Covers Mix
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This mix of 60 covers of the Cup Song demonstrates the non-linear video editing capabilities of MoviePy.
-Here is `the (undocumented) MoviePy code <http://nbviewer.ipython.org/github/Zulko/--video-editing---Cup-Song-Covers-Mix/blob/master/CupSongsCovers.ipynb>`_ that generated the script.
+Here is `the (undocumented) MoviePy code <http://nbviewer.ipython.org/github/Zulko/--video-editing---Cup-Song-Covers-Mix/blob/master/CupSongsCovers.ipynb>`_ that generated the video.

 .. raw:: html